thatguytime/CSCI401--Rock-Paper-Scissors-Dash/BUGS.md

 ## deployment

-- when deploying using <code>npm run deploy</code> the website name disconnects within settings>github pages...fix that!
+- when deploying using <code>npm run deploy</code> the website name disconnects within settings->github pages...fix that!

 ## mobile